 Request a Presentation

-Thank you for your interest in enhancing the career-readiness of Mason students by inviting University Career Services to speak to your class or group.
+Enhance the career readiness of Mason students by inviting University Career Services to speak to your class or group

 Please note the following before completing the Presentation Request Form:

 - The intended audience must be currently enrolled Mason students, faculty/staff, or alumni.
 To help us tailor our presentation, please specify your audience as much as possible (e.g. UNIV 220 students, graduating seniors, student organization members with an interest in engineering, etc.).

 - Minimum attendance of 10 is required.
 If you are requesting a presentation for a student organization or residence hall, we ask that you make pre-registration available.
 You must provide the list of registered attendees to us the business day before the event.